CodeSeeker-io/mixETL/README.md

 2. Add your Google credentials file to the mixETL project folder (see [Google credentials](https://github.com/CodeSeeker-io/MixETL/blob/main/README.md#google-credentials))
 3. Run `npm run mixetl`

 That's it!
-Now just follow the terminal instructions and you'll be walked through the workflow.
+Now just follow the terminal instructions and you'll be walked through the workflow:
+- enter your Mixpanel service account credentials
+- authorize your local machine to access your Google account
+- answer the questions about your source data and desired property names

 ## See it in action
 ![run mixetl command, and follow the prompts to complete your import](/mixetl.gif)